LIIHWF/autopilot-compositional-testing/README.md

 1. Install Docker following the instructions [here](https://docs.docker.com/desktop/install/linux-install/) and configure it following the instructions [here](https://docs.docker.com/engine/install/linux-postinstall/).
 2. Download Apollo codebase `v8.0.0.tar.gz` from [here](https://github.com/ApolloAuto/apollo/archive/refs/tags/v8.0.0.tar.gz) and extract it into two different locations for the two moving vehicles.
 3. Copy the script for the Bridge located at `patch/apollo/bridge/` in our codebase to the root of the two Apollo codebases.
-4. Replace `docker/script/dev_start.sh` and `docker/script/dev_into.sh` in each Apollo codebase with the files with the same name at `patch/apollo/docker_script/` in our codebase to enable multiple autopilots on a single computer.
+4. Replace `docker/scripts/dev_start.sh` and `docker/scripts/dev_into.sh` in each Apollo codebase with the files with the same name at `patch/apollo/docker_script/` in our codebase to enable multiple autopilots on a single computer.
 5. To build the first autopilot:
-    1. In one of the Apollo codebases, run `bash docker/script/dev_start.sh v1`.
-Enter the created Docker container for this autopilot by running `bash docker/script/dev_into.sh v1`.
+    1. In one of the Apollo codebases, run `bash docker/scripts/dev_start.sh v1`.
+Enter the created Docker container for this autopilot by running `bash docker/scripts/dev_into.sh v1`.
     3. Inside the Docker container, run `python /apollo/bridge/patch.py`.
     3. Build the autopilot with `/apollo/apollo.sh build opt_gpu`.
 6. To build the second autopilot:
-    1. In the second Apollo codebase, run `bash docker/script/dev_start.sh v2` to create another Docker container.
-Enter the created Docker container by running `bash docker/script/dev_into.sh v2`.
+    1. In the second Apollo codebase, run `bash docker/scripts/dev_start.sh v2` to create another Docker container.
+Enter the created Docker container by running `bash docker/scripts/dev_into.sh v2`.
     2. Repeat the steps 5.2, 5.3, as for building the first autopilot.

 #### Launch

 1. (Only necessary if the Docker container has been exited.)
-Navigate our codebase, run respectively `bash script/enter_apollo_docker.sh v1` and `bash script/enter_apollo_docker.sh v2` in two terminals to enter the corresponding Docker containers for the autopilots.
+Navigate to the two Apollo codebases, run respectively `bash docker/scripts/dev_into.sh v1` and `bash docker/scripts/dev_into.sh v2` in two terminals to enter the corresponding Docker containers for the autopilots.
-2. Run `bash /apollo/bridge/script/client.sh` in each container to enable the connection to the Bridge.
+2. Run `bash /apollo/bridge/scripts/client.sh` in each container to enable the connection to the Bridge.

 ### Autoware.Universe v1.0